Overview

 Length of Program:

-2 years with integrated clinical, academic, and practicum training
+2 years with integrated clinical, academic, & practicum training

 Current Program Status: